Tunde Adegbola: Yoruba keyboard

-Adegbola developed a keyboard able to deal with the peculiarities of the orthography of Yoruba, which is a tone language.
+Adegbola developed a keyboard able to deal with the peculiarities of the orthography of Yoruba, which is a tonal language.
 Using the English keyboard layout for Yoruba could be quite difficult because various Yoruba words may be written with the same consonants and vowels, distinguished merely by the application of diacritical marks to indicate tones; thus it sometimes takes many keystrokes to realise a single Yoruba character when using the English keyboard layout.

 To accomplish the same result with fewer, more comfortable keystrokes, Tunde made a keyboard without the letters Q, Z, X, C and V, which Yoruba does not use (except for certain dialects, in which they use V, Z and the 'C' in the digraph 'ch').
 He re-positioned the vowels, which are high-frequency, to more prominent spots and added tone marks and other symbols, creating a more appropriate Yoruba language keyboard layout.
 Now, he is working on speech recognition to convert spoken Yoruba into text.

 Personal life

 Tunde was born on 1 August 1955.
-His father, the late Bishop Adeolu Adegbola, was tutored by missionaries and was one of the first in his hometown to receive formal western education.
+His father, the late Bishop Adeolu Adegbola, was tutored by missionaries and was one of the first in his hometown to receive formal Western education.

 Tunde Adegbola is married to Inyang (née Ndaeyo) from Nkari in Akwa Ibom State, Nigeria.
 They have three male children: Emem, Edidiong and Imoh.
-Tunde is a very humble man, who is very proud of his African heritage and demonstrates this often by wearing traditional African clothing and footwear.
-He travels very frequently, often collecting the local musical instruments of the places he visits.
-He is a keen musician, and former national athlete.

-Cultural activism

-Adegbola fights for the resurgence of Nigerian languages and their adoption in mainstream technology.
-He also advocates for education that actually solves local problems.